Emory Wegener: Maryland Terrapins

 As a graduate student, Wegener transferred to the University of Maryland, College Park.
 She played in 6 games for the Terrapins, splitting time with senior Madeline Smith.
 In October 2022, Wegener made a season-high 7 saves as Michigan State extended Maryland's losing streak to 4 consecutive games.

 Club career

-Asheville City

 After going undrafted in the 2022 NWSL Draft, Wegener spent time as a preseason non-roster invitee with NWSL expansion club San Diego Wave FC.
 However, it was fellow trialist Melissa Lowder who instead won the Wave's third-string goalkeeper spot.

-Wegener instead joined pre-professional club Asheville City SC ahead of the inaugural USL W League season.
+Wegener went on to join pre-professional club Asheville City SC ahead of the inaugural USL W League season.
 She made 9 appearances in 2022, posting a 1.48 goals-against average.
 The following season, Wegener returned to Asheville City as an assistant coach.
 She also spent time as the goalkeeping director for local North Carolina youth club HFC United.

-Tampa Bay Sun

 On July 18, 2025, Wegener signed her first professional contract with USL Super League club Tampa Bay Sun FC.
 She made her pro debut on September 20, 2025, playing in a 1–1 draw with the Dallas Trinity.
+After spending the rest of the first half of the season on the bench, Wegener made her second appearance for Tampa Bay in February 2026, recording her first professional clean sheet against Fort Lauderdale United FC.
+During the match, she made a save that was later named the USL Super League's February Save of the Month.